marstonstudio/crossUserMedia/encoder/js/README.md

 The [build.sh](/encoder/js/build.sh) script only enables the `pcm_f32le` decoder for raw microphone input, the `aac` encoder, and the `mp4` muxer.
 Change the `./configure` options in the [build.sh](/encoder/js/build.sh) script to support different encoders or output file formats.

-The encoder has a custom C wrapper around the libav libraries from ffmpeg and does not use the actual ffmpeg program.
+The encoder has a custom C wrapper around the libav libraries from FFMPEG and does not use the actual `ffmpeg` program.
 In [assets/draft/jsencoder/ffmpegwrapper.js](/assets/draft/jsencoder/ffmpegwrapper.js)
 you can see an earlier implementation which used the `ffmpeg` program, `Module['arguments']`, and the emscripten filesystem to pass audio in and out of the encoder.
-Note that using this approach also requires making to the `./configure` options in [build.sh](/encoder/js/build.sh) to build the ffmpeg program and use the `.bc` suffix.
+Note that using this approach also requires making to the `./configure` options in [build.sh](/encoder/js/build.sh) to build the `ffmpeg` program and use the `.bc` suffix.
 See the [ffmpeg.js](https://github.com/Kagami/ffmpeg.js) project for a great example of this alternative approach.

 Raw PCM data from the getUserMedia() microphone is passed to the worker as a `Float32Array.buffer`.